React

 2. we hunt down the specific items that were changed and only re-render those.

-Assuming we want to hunt down that one specific item that was changed and NOT re-render the entire list.
-We need something to track that specific item.
+Assuming we want to hunt down that one specific item that was changed and NOT re-render the entire list, we need something to track that specific item.
 We can track down a specific item by using a key.

-When the list is updated for whatever reason, (either from a server or a user interaction), React matches the keys of each of the previous list items to the updated list.
+When the list is updated for whatever reason (either from a server or a user interaction), React matches the keys of each of the previous list items to the updated list.
 If there were any changes, React will only update the items that have changed.

 As long as keys remain consistent and unique, React can handle the DOM effectively and efficiently.